Cecyv/my-resume/README.md

 * Spanish

 ## **ACTIVITIES AND INTERESTS** ##
-Reading, art, travel, being outdoors, volunteering for Bellevue School District, yoga, pilates and meditation, listening to podcast, spending time with friends and especially my children.
+Reading, art, travel, being outdoors, volunteering for Bellevue School District, yoga, pilates and meditation, listening to podcasts, spending time with friends, and especially my children.